Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 CLASS: fixed a bunch of merge conflicts, tried to move some of the stuff in minesweeper to board so that board methods would work

 HOME: added flag methods and flag button where when flag button is pressed and a tile is clicked, a flag is placed on the tile

+## May 26
+Helped Giridhar debug his code so that the correct number of surrounding mines appear.
+Fixed merge conflicts.

+Got the flag methods to work for the most part and added a new game button